 Why do I need to meet with my advisor?

 Advising sessions are vital to your success at Georgia Tech.
-The SOE Advisors are not only knowledgeable about rules and procedures, but also about the proper courses students need to take to fulfill academic and career goals.
+The economics advisors are not only knowledgeable about rules and procedures, but also about the proper courses students need to take to fulfill academic and career goals.
 The School of Economics is dedicated to offering students the best advising, and we hope that our undergraduate and graduate students will take advantage of the many resources available to make their time at Georgia Tech the best it can be.

 When do I get to register for courses?